The Brandon Allen Sextet was formed in 2012.

 All members of the band are highly respected soloists, leaders and composers/arrangers in their own right.

-The group performs original arrangements of compositions by Weather Report, Michel Legrand, Stanley Turrentine, Joe Henderson, Freddie Hubbard and other well known standards.
+The group performs original arrangements of compositions by Cole Porter, Charles Mingus, Duke Ellington, Chick Corea, Michel Legrand, Weather Report, Stanley Turrentine, Joe Henderson, Freddie Hubbard as well as other well known songs, plus original compositions.

-The band has sold out Ronnie Scotts twice and has performed at various festivals throughout the UK including Swanage, Scarborough Jazz, Highgate Jazz with Soul Festival, Wigan Jazz, Herts Jazz and the Southport Winter Weekender.
+The band has sold out Ronnie Scotts three times and has performed at jazz various festivals throughout the UK including Swanage, Scarborough, The Highgate Jazz with Soul Festival, Herts Jazz and the Southport Winter Weekender.

 The Sextet's complete repetoire has recently been recorded and is currently in the mixing and mastering stage in preparation for the album's release on RT Jazz Records in 2018.

 Also, Brandon has composed a suite for the Sextet plus string quartet called "Suite Soho".

 The album will be released on Ubuntu Records in late 2018.

 It's a cinematic jazz composition, comprised of 6 movements, aiming to capture the mood and spirit of London's Soho.

 Also featured on the album is an arrangement of the great composition by Joe Henderson called "Tres Palabras".

 The addition of a string quartet to the sextet brings so many more harmonic and textural possibilities.